 An aspect of defending which we cannot overlook is the need to quickly go on the attack once the defender has won possession.
 Remind players often that the importance of attacking starts the moment the ball is in possession.

 When defending 1v1’s in soccer, it is imperative to focus on the following key elements:

-- Staggered stance with toes at a 45 degree angle.
+- Staggered stance with toes at a 45-degree angle.

 - Bent knees with weight on the balls of the feet.

-- Chest leaning over the toes.
+- The chest is leaning over the toes.

 - Low center of gravity for greater explosion/quick change of direction (upright takes longer to start).